 - grant an extension to a coursework deadline

 Normally, where an absence is approved in advance, the original coursework deadlines will stand, and it will be your responsibility to manage your time to meet them.

 The final decision in each case is at the discretion of the coordinator, based on the circumstances of the individual student.

 Completion of a Self Certificate is not an acceptable substitute for contacting your tutor, lecturer, or coordinator well in advance if you have to be absent.
 Advance notice of absence is acceptable only for good reason (for example, a hospital appointment or job interview).
 It is your responsibility to contact the appropriate member of staff to complete any remedial work necessary.

 The University is legally bound to report to the UKVI any student on a student visa who fails to enrol on a module or programme of study, or who fails to attend, or who discontinues their studies.

 Absence from Examinations

-Absence from examinations due to illness or any other unavoidable reason must be reported via self-certification as soon as you are able to do so, preferably before the examination is due to take place and in any case no later than 3 days after the examination.
+Failing to submit an online examination by the specified deadline will be treated as late submission or absence from an examination as specified in the Examination Policy.
+Absence from examinations due to illness or any other unavoidable reason must be reported via self-certification as soon as you are able to do so, preferably before the assessment is due to take place and in any case no later than 3 days after the assessment.
 You must contact the School in order to request alternative arrangements, the granting of which are entirely at the discretion of the School.
-Normally, if the reason for missing an examination is accepted, the only options for sitting the exam will be later in the same diet, or in the August resit diet.
+Normally, if the reason for missing an examination is accepted, the only options for sitting the assessment will be later in the same diet, or in the extended May diet.